Sketch a Performing Wireframe

 Read more about 10 heuristics

-2. Apply the 5 Principles of Visual Design
+2️⃣ Apply the Visual Principles of Design for Your Wireframe

-When assembling a single wireframe—usually based on an existing design system—it is essential to consciously apply core visual design principles:
+When assembling a single wireframe—usually based on an existing design system—it is essential to consciously apply core visual principles of design:

 • Scale – communicate importance through size